antononcube/RakuForPrediction-blog/Articles/Chatnik-LLM-Host-in-the-Shell-Part-1.md

 **Remark:** Instead of `llm-chat` and `llm-chat-meta`, the CLI script `chatnik` can be used:
 `chatnik` invokes `llm-chat`, and `chatnik meta` invokes `llm-chat-meta`.

+**Remark:** The prompts used in the examples are provided by the Raku package ["LLM::Prompts"](https://raku.land/zef:antononcube/LLM::Prompts), [AAp2].
+Since many of the prompts of that package have dedicated pages at the [Wolfram Prompt Repository (WPR)](https://resources.wolframcloud.com/PromptRepository/) the examples use WPR reference links.

 ### Chat with Yoda

 Here we create an LLM persona -- by naming it and "priming it" with a prompt -- and start interacting with it: